Police: 2 dead, 2 wounded in shooting after Florida funeral

 RIVIERA BEACH, Fla.
-(AP) — Gunfire erupted after a funeral in Florida on Saturday, killing a teenager and a man and leaving two other people wounded, police said.
+(AP) — Gunfire erupted after a funeral Saturday in Florida, killing a teenager and a man and leaving two other people wounded, police said.

-Riviera Beach police said in a statement that the shooting happened o utside the Victory City Church shortly after 2:30 p.m.
+Riviera Beach police said in a statement that the shooting happened near the Victory City Church shortly after 2:30 p.m.
 They said a 15-year-old boy and the man died at the scene.
 A woman and a teenager were taken to the hospital.
-Their conditions were not released nor were the names of the victims.
+Their conditions were not released, nor the names of the victims.
+No arrests have been made.

 Police said listening devices in the area that detect the sound of gunshots counted 13 rounds fired.